 Do you have to pay for IPTV?

 Not always, because there are free options.
-However, the free services usually have severe limitations.
+However, free services usually have severe limitations.
 You may need to upgrade to a paid IPTV service for a better experience.

 Can I watch IPTV for free?